A Euro Garages takeaway on an old and constrained part of the A1.

 Trivia and History

-The service area here started out as a café in the 1960s called The Haven.
+This service area started out as a café in the 1960s called The Haven.
 This was placed at the busy Skellow Cross Roads, an important junction which had another garage on the opposite side of the road.

-It was purchased by Happy Eater and, with a Texaco petrol station built next door, the site became known as the Doncaster services (occasionally called Skellow).
+The café was purchased by Happy Eater and, with a Texaco petrol station built next door, the site became known as the Doncaster services (although it was sometimes called 'Skellow').
 The main building looked like a large house, with a large extension at the back.
-A Travelodge was later added.
+A Travelodge was later built next door.

-In 1996 the restaurant was converted to become the Doncaster branch of Little Chef.
-The branch received investment including air conditioning and a blue colour scheme to try to attract evening diners.
+The restaurant was converted to become the Doncaster branch of Little Chef in 1996.
+It received investment including air conditioning and a blue colour scheme to try to attract evening diners.
 That concept was removed after a couple of years, and the building was instead painted white with red features.
 A Burger King franchise was also in place for a while.

 The Little Chef featured a dedicated coffee shop, which became a Burger King and then Coffee Tempo!.
-In 2012, it was refurbished again and gained a Good to Go takeaway offer.
-In 2015, the Burger King reopened.
+The building was refurbished again in 2012, when it gained a Good to Go takeaway offer.
+The Burger King reopened in 2015.

 In around 2015 the Texaco changed to Esso, who call it the White Rose forecourt.

-In January 2018, Euro Garages' rights to the Little Chef name expired, so it was quickly changed to EG Diner.
-The EG Diner closed in July 2018 and was replaced with Greggs in September 2018.
-Under Euro Garages, the building has been painted black, and the trees at the front have been cut down to reveal the space where a 1950s building was.
+Euro Garages' rights to the Little Chef name expired in January 2018, so the restaurant was quickly changed to become EG Diner.
+The EG Diner closed in July 2018, with Greggs opening in its place in September 2018.
+Under Euro Garages' ownership, the building has been painted black, and the trees at the front have been cut down.
+This inadvertently revealed the space where a 1960s building was.

 |Blyth (A1(M), 16 miles)||Services on the A1||Barnsdale Bar (3 miles)|